 Checking for corrupt .htaccess file

 When troubleshooting the blank page in WordPress, you should first check for a corrupted .htaccess file.
 You can do so by renaming your main .htaccess file to something like .htaccess_old.
 To rename your .htaccess file, you will need to log in to your site via FTP.
-Your .htaccess file will be located in the root directory alongside your wp-content, wp-admin, and wp-includes folders.
+Your .htaccess file will be located in the root directory alongside your app, wp-admin, and wp-includes folders.

 Once you have renamed the .htaccess file, try loading your site to see if this solved the problem.
 If it did, make sure that you go to Settings > Permalinks and click the save button.
 This will generate a new .htaccess file for you with proper rewrite rules to ensure that your post pages do not return any 404 errors.